fehu/itesm-neuro-tools/image-characteristics/README.md

 ### Classes

-The classes used are defined in (exec/WildfireClass.hs)[WildfireClass.hs].
+The classes used are defined in [WildfireClass.hs](exec/WildfireClass.hs).
-At the moment is defined as follows:
+At the moment following classes are defined:

 ```haskell
 data WildfireClass = Fire